 Students can apply for and be admitted to the full-time program in the fall semester only.
 This program takes up to 3 semesters of study.

-For International Students on Visas: Each semester you need to maintain 9 points for full time status.
-In your last semester, you will need a “Reduced Course load” form signed by the Program Director.
+For International Students on Visas: Each semester international students must maintain 9 points for full time status.
+In the last semester, they will need a “Reduced Course load” form signed by the Program Director.

-For all students: In your last semester, you will need to submit an “Intent to Graduate” form early in the semester.
+For all students: In their last semester, students will need to submit an “Intent to Graduate” form early in the semester.